BU-CS320/Spring-2019/project/INSTRUCTIONS.md

     \ and ->   Lambda abstraction constructors
     [ and ]    List constructors, "," as separator
-    ( and )    Tuple constructors, "," as separator
     ' and '    Literal char constructors
     " and "    String constructors
     --    Start of comment line (ignore everything until the next newline)